 Again, these are extremely popular throughout the tournament as you can have two uptempo teams facing off, a ton of 3-point attempts, and teams fighting for their seasons which typically means end-of-game fouls, tight refereeing, and coaches using all of their timeouts to make the most of end-of-game possessions.

-With the over typically seeing the majority of action in college basketball betting, under bettors have a slight advantage here.
+With the over typically seeing the majority of the action in college basketball betting, under bettors have a slight advantage here.
 If you think you can break down college basketball games and find opportunities to bet the under, you can typically find reduced juice on these bets.

 Parlay bets allow bettors to combine college basketball bets for a higher payout.
 The caveat is that each leg of the parlay must hit for the bet to payout.
 Parlay bets offer substantially higher payouts but also come with substantially more risk.